Sexual slavery: Asia

+Concubinage and sexual slavery was highly popular before the early 20th century all over East Asia.
+The main functions of concubinage for men was for pleasure and producing additional heirs, whereas for women the relationship could provide financial security.
+Children of concubines had lower rights in account to inheritance, which was regulated by the Dishu system.
 Slavery was commonly practiced in ancient China.
 During the Chinese rule of Vietnam, Nanyue girls were sold as sex slaves to the Chinese.
 A trade developed where the native girls of southern China were enslaved and brought north to the Chinese.
 Natives in Fujian and Guizhou were sources of slaves as well.
 Southern Yue girls were sexually eroticized in Chinese literature and in poems written by Chinese who were exiled to the south.